macdiva/django-calaccess-campaign-browser/docs/howtocontribute.rst

 =================

 This walkthrough will show you how to install the source code of this application to fix bugs and develop new features.
+Use `Python 2.7 <https://www.python.org/downloads/>`_.

 First create a new virtualenv.